 Alternatively, you can also write each section on 4 pieces of paper and (literally) sit on them one at a time.
 Meditate on the subject, feel how your body and mind react to each section.
 Write everything that comes into your mind on a different piece of paper before you move on to the next section.
 Take about 10 minutes per section.
 Evaluate afterwards and take the one with the strongest reaction or that you feel has the greatest need for improvement.

-When you work with a Year Theme it’s always wise to evaluate the previous year.
-This will allow you to specify your Theme.
+Evaluating previous year will allow you to specify your Theme.
 You can do this by answering some questions.
 Below are a few examples.
 It’s important to note that you take your time to answer these properly.
 Even if it takes a few days.

 Question 3: What’s the challenge that I overcame?
 What was the biggest challenge last year?